zackees/webtorrent-seeder/README_ARCHITECTURE.md

       * if you want to use your own tracker (recommended) then use `webtorrent_seeder myfile.mp4 --trackers wss://mytracker.com`
     * Record the output magnet link
   * Verify the seeding worked by viewing the video at `webtorrentseeder.com` and pasting in the magnet url

+# STUN servers

+These are required servers that tell clients information necessary for them to connect to the swarm.
+The costs to run a STUN server is practically nothing so there are lots of STUN servers out there that can be used.
+There are literally hundreds out there and there are certain lists that exist on github that are updated every 30 mins.
+The stun servers will be part of the rtcConfig of the webtorrent client, which will contain a STUN server list of one or more urls.

+# TURN Servers

+We don't use TURN servers because this type of bandwidth turns out to be very expensive.
+If webtorrent doesn't work on a particular client then this should be handled at the application layer.
+Falling back to a file hosted on a CDN has known costs at about $0.01 per GB and this is going to be way cheaper than any bandwidth going in and out of a TURN server that you're hosting somewhere.

+# Further work

+## Bring in all the users

+Not everyone can join the swarm right now.
+That includes all users with "Symetric NATs", which are common with cell phones connections.

+Apparently some progress has been made that allows users hole punching under all conditions.

+## Allow clients to contribute their bandwidth to the networks

+Seeder bots could be used to provide boosted ignition bandwidth at the beginning of a new file.
+Such bots would monitor a data url which contains a list of magnet urls.
+When the magnet urls are updated, the seeder bots will detect this and begin preloading the video.
+When the video link is posted publically, the seeders have already buffered the video enough to provide the burst of bandwidth.